ansible/ansible/docs/docsite/rst/galaxy/user_guide.rst

 .. note::

+    If you want to define dependencies that will only be installed and not handled during play execution you can specify them under `install_dependencies`.
+See :ref:`playbooks_reuse_roles`.

     Galaxy expects all role dependencies to exist in Galaxy, and therefore dependencies to be specified in the ``namespace.role_name`` format.
 If you import a role with a dependency where the ``src`` value is a URL, the import process will fail.